-Under § 7433(d)(1), exhaustion of administrative remedies is a necessary predicate to bringing a suit for damages.
-26 U.S.C. § 7433(d)(1) (stating that "a judgment for damages shall not be awarded . . . unless the court determines that the plaintiff has exhausted the administrative remedies available to such plaintiff within the Internal Revenue Service").
+B. Exhaustion of Administrative Remedies Under 26 U.S.C. § 7433 not be awarded . . . unless the court determines that the plaintiff has exhausted the administrative remedies available to such plaintiff within the Internal Revenue Service").
 Regulations promulgated by the Secretary of the Treasury provide that an administrative claim for monetary damages must be submitted to the Area Director, Compliance Technical Support Manager, of the geographical area in which the taxpayer currently resides.
 Id. at 3; see also 26 C.F.R. § 301.7433-1(e)(1).
 In this written notice, the taxpayer is to notify the IRS of (1) the name, current address, current telephone numbers, and taxpayer identification number; (2) the grounds for the claim; (3) a description of the injuries incurred by the taxpayer; (4) the dollar amount of the claim, including any damages not yet incurred but that are reasonably foreseeable; and (5) the signature of the taxpayer.
 26 C.F.R. § 301.7433-1(e)(1), (2).
 According to the United States, any lawsuit is fatally deficient unless preceded by this notice and opportunity for the IRS to consider a claim prior to litigation.
 Def's.
-Mot. at 2-3.
+Mot, at 4-5.